- Find Help

 It is easy to disregard the importance of family unity during stressful events.
 However, if you immediately engage your family in the planning process, you may find less resistance and a much greater level of support.
 To begin this engagement you should first introduce the notion of disability to each family member who will be directly impacted by the disability, particularly to young children.
 As they begin to understand disability, they will better understand how it will impact their lives, thereby better preparing them for future role flexibility.
 Of course this will require an understanding on your part as well.
 To ensure that your family clearly understands disability, you may want to seek educational counseling from a trusted professional, such as a social worker, rehabilitation counselor or psychologist.

 Another excellent educational resource is the local or national disability-specific organization that relates to your family member's disability.
-Organizations such as United Cerebral Palsy or the National Spinal Cord Injury Association, among many others, will offer comprehensive information on the particular disability and will further serve as an excellent source of information on support available in your local community.
+These organizations will offer comprehensive information on the particular disability and will further serve as an excellent source of information on support available in your local community.

 An equally important factor to keep in mind is the encouragement of open communication.
 Encourage the expression of emotions and feelings.
 Schedule active sharing and listening sessions in which each family member can share his / her thoughts.
 Make a conscious effort to listen actively.
 Regular sharing will greatly reduce inner stress and will ultimately lead to a greater bond and understanding among family members.